rsksmart/devportal/docs/04-resources/06-guides/powpeg/advanced-operations/index.md

 ### Pegin:

-There are three types of accounts on the PowPeg app.
+There are three types of accounts on the PowPeg App.
 See [supported addresses](/resources/guides/powpeg/advanced-operations/supported-addresses/) section for examples of these types of addresses.

 To select an account to send BTC from, click on **Select the account** as shown in the image below.
 This loads the balance for all the addresses in your hardware wallet.